innopolis-devops/labs/monitoring/README.md

 ## Grafana

 Grafana is available at `http://localhost:3000`.
-You can import ready to use dashboard with logs from `config/grafana/exported_dashboards` folder.